dimsemenov/Magnific-Popup/website/documentation.md

 magnificPopup.prev(); // go to prev item

-// Update status of popup ();
+// Update status of popup
-// First param - message that will be displayed.
-// Second one status key, can be: 'loading', 'error' or 'ready'. magnificPopup.updateStatus('The loading message', 'loading');
+// First param: status type, can be: 'loading', 'error' or 'ready'.
+// Second param: message that will be displayed.
+magnificPopup.updateStatus('loading', 'The loading text...');
+{% endhighlight %}

+### Public properties

+Most properties are available only after the popup is opened.
+Here are listed only most used, there is much bigger list.
+If you think that something should be added here - please commit to docs on GitHub.

+{% highlight javascript %}
+var magnificPopup = $.magnificPopup.instance;

+magnificPopup.items // array that holds data for popup items magnificPopup.currItem // data for current item magnificPopup.index // current item index (integer)

+magnificPopup.bgOverlay // transluscent overlay
+magnificPopup.wrap // container that holds all controls and contentContainer magnificPopup.contentContainer // container that holds popup content, child of wrap

 {% endhighlight %}

 ## Translating